jango89/hibernate-minimal-logger/README.md

 ## Motivation

-Currently, it is impossible to log or record the query and the time taken to execute them.
+Currently, it is impossible to *only* log or record the query and the time taken to execute them.
 Default implementation from hibernate is costly and it does a lot of things and not even sure how performant is this in a production system.

 1. This library helps us to activate only the loggers based on things each individual or team wants.